torquebox/torquebox.org/development/releasing.md

 # Manually deploy RubyGems

-Once the build has completed, grab the gems from [https://projectodd.ci.cloudbees.com//job/torquebox-2x-release/lastSuccessfulBuild/artifact/build/assembly/target/stage/gem-repo/gems/](https://projectodd.ci.cloudbees.com/job/torquebox-2x-release/lastSuccessfulBuild/artifact/build/assembly/target/stage/gem-repo/gems/) using the 'all files as zip' link.
+Once the build has completed, grab the gems from [https://projectodd.ci.cloudbees.com//job/torquebox-release/lastSuccessfulBuild/artifact/build/assembly/target/stage/gem-repo/gems/](https://projectodd.ci.cloudbees.com/job/torquebox-release/lastSuccessfulBuild/artifact/build/assembly/target/stage/gem-repo/gems/) using the 'all files as zip' link.

 The **_support/publish-gems.rb_** will publish the gems for you in the above order.
 You'll just need to invoke it from within the gems directory, or you can push each gem manually:

     gem push <gem_name>.gem

-Either way, you'll need owner rights to do so - bug bobmcw or tcrawley.
+Either way, you'll need owner rights to do so - bug bobmcw, tcrawley, or bbrowning.

 # Build the release API documentation

-Under the **Release** tab on CI, there is a **torquebox-2x-release-docs** job which builds against a tag in the release git repository, and publishes the API documentation (JavaDoc and RDoc) into a maven repository.
+Under the **Release** tab on CI, there is a **torquebox-release-docs** job which builds against a tag in the release git repository, and publishes the API documentation (JavaDoc and RDoc) into a maven repository.